The Multi-Regge Limit from the Wilson Loop OPE: Continuation and Regge Limit: The Hexagon

-In the collinear limit, the relations~\eqref{eq:ujpar} read
+In the collinear limit $T\to0$, the relations~\eqref{eq:ujpar} read

-This coincides with our claim in eqs.~\eqref{eq:crscoll} if we take into account that $S_4 = 0$ and $S^2 = S_5^2 = A_5$ for $n=6$.
-When parametrized in terms of $S$, $T$, and $F=\exp(i\varphi)$, the Regge limit is taken by sending both $T$ and $S$ to zero, while keeping $r=S/T$ finite, \ie in the Regge limit, the remainder function depends on the finite variables $r$ and $F$ along with the quantity $T$ that vanishes in the limit.
-These are related to $w, \bar w$ and $\eps$ through
+When parametrized in terms of $S$, $T$, and $F=\exp(i\varphi)$, the Regge limit is taken by sending both $T$ and $S$ to zero, while keeping $r=S/T$ finite, see eq.~\eqref{eq:Frw678}.
+In the Regge limit, the remainder function depends on the finite variables $r$ and $F$ along with the quantity $T$ that vanishes in the limit.
+These are related to $w, \wb$ and $\eps$ through

-as in~\eqref{eq:FSTtoweps}.
+as in~\eqref{eq:Frw678} and~\eqref{eq:reps678}.
 This concludes our brief summary of the relevant variables and limits that are used in the subsequent analysis of the hexagon remainder function.